slip-slap/slip-slap.github.io/_posts/2019-11-18-math-structure-algebraic-topology-simplex.md

 2. a 1-simplex is a line segment
 3. a 2-simplex is a triangle
 4. a 3-simplex is a tetrahedron
+- A spatial configuration of n dimensions determined by n+1 points in a space of dimension equal to or greater than n
+- A triangle together with its interior determined by its three vertices is a two-dimensional simplex in hte plane or any space of higher dimension.

 #### Boundary